freenas/docker-images/LEMP/README.md

 -PHP 7

 Installation:
-Map a given Dataset to folder and give read/execute permissions to the user www.
+Create Dataset and give read/execute permissions to the user www.
 Use this dataset in the advanced creation section under volumes and map to /var/www/html Create index.php in this your maped folder with this content:
 ```